Adam Oates: Washington Capitals

 The same day Oates was elected to the Hockey Hall of Fame, June 26, 2012, he returned to Washington Capitals, where he was named the 16th head coach in franchise history, succeeding Dale Hunter, who had decided not to renew his contract.
 Oates' former teammates praised his appointment as head coach, calling him a "detail-oriented players' coach" with excellent communication skills.
 While the 2012–13 NHL lockout delayed Oates' debut with the Capitals, he acted as co-coach with Mark French for Washington's AHL affiliate, the Hershey Bears.

 When the NHL resumed for the shortened 2012–13 season, Oates and the Capitals struggled initially and won only 2 of their first 11 games.
 However, the team improved throughout the season and went from last place in the Southeast Division to first; they won 15 of their final 19 games to win the division title.
-Oates' players praised his positive outlook and willingness to work closely with them as a primary reasons why the team was able to turn its season around.
+Oates' players praised his positive outlook and willingness to work closely with them as primary reasons why the team was able to turn its season around.
 However, the Capitals were defeated in the first round of the 2013 Stanley Cup playoffs, losing to the New York Rangers in seven games.

 The Capitals struggled throughout the 2013–14 season and faced increasing discontent from the fans as the team had failed to advance far into the playoffs in 16 years.
 The team finished with a 38–30–14 record, but finished ninth in the Eastern Conference and missed the playoffs.
 As a consequence, the Capitals opted to dismiss both Oates as head coach and the team's general manager, George McPhee.

 New Jersey Devils

 On December 27, 2014, Oates was hired by the New Jersey Devils to become what the team referred to as a "co-head coach" following the team's firing of head coach Peter DeBoer.
 Oates split coaching duties with former Devils captain Scott Stevens, with each coach responsible for a specific group of players; Oates was responsible for the forwards while Stevens was responsible for the defensemen.
 Oates and Stevens were assisted by Devils general manager Lou Lamoriello, who had previously served as the team's interim head coach.
 On June 1, 2015, John Hynes was named the new full-time head coach.

+In 2018 Oates joined the Los Angeles Kings as a team consultant.